Thursday, 21 April 2016

 Bilge Kaghan tiara, d.
 734, Khosho Tsaidam Memorial Site.

 By common scholarship, this relatively short period was of paramount significance for the Turks to reshape their own cultural identity.
-In fact, the unprecedented international relations with the three major settled civilisations, the Byzantine, Sassanian, and Chinese, unveiled to the nomadic élites the necessity of coining a proper kingship image.
-Their conception of life world and beliefs should have been supposedly included in a new visual language comprehensible to the new neighbors yet not subordinate to those sophisticated cultures.
+In fact, the unprecedented international relations with the three major settled civilisations - Byzantine, Sassanian, and Chinese - unveiled to their élites the necessity of coining their own kingship image.
+Their life world and beliefs should be included in a new visual language comprehensible to the new neighbours yet not subordinate to those sophisticated cultures.
 At the same time, the quickly achieved power called for as magnificent pageantry as displayed by their counterparts, following the rule 'wealth is power'.

-While this period of Turk history seems to have been scarcely addressed with respect to weavings, and rationally for no exemplars are thought to have survived, it may reveal to be of some interest.
+While this period of Turk history has not been seriously addressed concerning weavings for no exemplars survived so far, it may be of some interest.

 The Oghuz

-Oghuz tribes are, in fact, recorded to have established their own khaganate in the first half of the VIth century in western China, Sinkiang, profiting from the low and high ebbs of the local Juan Juan rulers.
-In the mid of the century, yet, the latter were defeated and subsumed by the emerging Gok Turk.
+Oghuz tribes established their own Khaganate in the first half of the VIth century in western China, today Sinkiang, profiting from the low and high ebbs of the local Juan Juan rulers finally defeated and subsumed by the emerging Gok Turk.

 Internal tensions drove them to move to the Issyl Lake basin (Shanxi province) whence, afterwards, they drove west on the northern steppes ways.
-We find Oghuz mentioned in the Orkhon steles, and, finally, in Samanid and Arabic chronicles.
-These documents apparently confirm them to have fled from eastern lands to Transoxiana and the northern steppes between the Aral and Caspian Sea, second half VIIIth ca. Nevertheless, there is scarce evidence the 'eastern' Oghuz tribes are the same as those later found in western lands, for the term Oghuz may have been used with its broad meaning, namely a tribal confederation made up of several units.
+We find the Oghuz mentioned in the Orkhon steles, in Samanid and Arabic chronicles.
+These documents confirm them to have fled from eastern lands to Transoxiana and the northern steppes between the Aral and Caspian Sea, in the second half 8th ca. Nevertheless, there is scarce evidence the 'eastern' Oghuz tribes are the same as those later found in western lands, for the term Oghuz may have been used with its broad meaning - a large tribal confederation.

 Al Tawarik, folio, 1238, Pilgrims' tents.

-However, it should be reasonable to imagine the Oghuz participating in the first Gok Turk empire partaking of the same cultural/artistic blossoming and sharing similar politics and policies.
-Facts do prove it.
+However, it should be reasonable to imagine the Oghuz participating in the first Gok Turk empire partaking of the same cultural/artistic blossoming, and sharing similar politics and policies.

-Religious, political, and commercial bonds were quickly established by the Oghuz tribes with the Abbasid Caliphate (758-1258), as IXth and Xth century documents verify.
+Religious, political, and commercial bonds were quickly established by the Oghuz tribes with the Abbasid Caliphate (758-1258), as 9th and 10th-century documents verify.

-A capital was fixed in the lower part of the river Syr Darya, Jengi Ken, a fact that plausibly allowed them to be listed as 'kingly' people in 903.
+A capital was fixed in the lower part of the river Syr Darya, Jengi Ken, a fact that allowed them to be listed as 'kingly' people in 903.
 Qwarezm appears to have become their main emporium.
 The confederation was called Oghuz Yabgu State and their land 'Oghuz steppes'.
 These regions were crossed by the northern Silk Road, relived anew by the Turks at the end of the 6th century.
-Fruitful trades and profits were held by Sogdian and Qwarezmian merchants carrying their goods towards eastern and northern Europe obviously involving also the Oghuz groups.
-Furthermore, the process of settling caused to the creation of new communities with other ethnicities and, thus, new perspectives on many fields.
+Fruitful trades and profits were held by Sogdian and Qwarezmian merchants carrying their goods towards eastern and northern Europe involving also the Oghuz groups.
+Furthermore, the process of settling caused the creation of new communities mingled with other ethnicities and new perspectives on many fields.

 Eurasia, 700 AD